genesis-community/jumpbox-genesis-kit/MANUAL.md

 # Available Features

-- `azure` - Replaces BOSH's native "availability zones" configuration in favor of Azure's "availability set" concept.
-  This is required for HA and fault tolerance when running on Microsoft Azure.  `genesis new` will auto-detect the need for this feature, based on the BOSH director's CPI.

-  Activating this feature also activates the following parameters:

-  - `azure_availability_set` - The name of the availability set to use for HA in Azure.
-Defaults to `vault_as`.

 - `openvpn` - Provides an OpenVPN server, giving users access to the internal infrastructure without requiring an SSH session.
   Instead, users will be issued an X.509 identity certificate which